opentensor/developer-docs/docs/learn/anatomy-of-incentive-mechanism.md

 Operationally, it is the mathematical object that converts miner responses into numerical scores.
 A scoring model can in fact contain as many different scoring mechanisms as are necessary to align miners with the intended task.

 Miners will continuously compete to achieve the highest score possible, since it determines their emissions.
 If the score is capped at an upper limit, miners may not be motivated to improve further.
-Hence care should be taken to enable continuous improvement of the miner, rather than stagnation.
+Hence, care should be taken to enable continuous improvement of the miner, rather than stagnation.

 :::tip The zen of incentive mechanisms
 Subnets should be endlessly improving.